Kruger National Park: Invertebrates

 A seasonally fluctuating biomass of arthropods is observed in response to the summer rainfall regime and the mostly deciduous vegetation, as shown by sampling during 11 months in grassland near Satara Camp.

 219 species of butterfly and skipper are native to the park.
 The fastest and most robust of these belong to the genus Charaxes, of which 12 species have been recorded.
 Genera Papilio and Acraea are also well-represented, with about 10 and 15 species respectively.
 The total number of Lepidoptera species in the park is unknown but could be in the order of 7,000, many of which range widely in African savanna.
 The mopane moth in the northern half of the park is one of the best known, and communities outside the park have at times been given permits to harvest their caterpillars.
 The park has a high diversity of termites and 22 genera are known to occur, including the mound-building genera Macrotermes, Cubitermes, Amitermes, Odontotermes and Trinervitermes.
 A new species of woodlouse, Ctenorillo meyeri, has been discovered inside termite nests, east of Phalaborwa and near Mopani Rest Camp.
 It is the first instance of a termitophilous species from the family Armadillidae.
 Many species of mosquito occur in the park, including the Culex, Aedes and Anopheles genera which target mammals.
 A. arabiensis is the most prevalent of the 9 or more Anopheles species in the park, and their females transmit malaria.

 As of 2018, 350 species of arachnids, excluding ticks and mites, are known from Kruger.
 These are mostly true spiders, including 7 species of baboon spider, but also 9 scorpion and 7 pseudoscorpion species, 18 solifugid species (sun and roman spiders), 2 species of harvestmen and 1 species of tailless whip scorpion.

 Threats

 The park's ecosystem is subject to several threats, including intensive poaching, urban development at its borders, global warming and droughts, animal overpopulation, and mining projects.

 Light pollution produced by rest camps and nearby towns affects the biodiversity of Kruger National Park.
 In particular, it alters the composition of nocturnal wildlife and the hunting behaviour of predators.
 In 2022 it was announced that Nkosi City, an R8 billion development is planned near the western border of the park.

 Floods or raising of the walls of the Massingir and Corumana dams in Mozambique could potentially damage, by silting, the pristine gorges of the Olifants and Sabie rivers respectively.
 The Olifants River Gorge has a deep, single thread, pool-rapid structure which is home to many crocodiles, besides hippos and fish.
 The fish population of the Olifants has already been diminished by hundreds of dams in its upper reaches.

+Landscape-collaboration initiatives linked to the Greater Kruger landscape have included durable-finance work under the Mega Living Landscapes programme, in which Conservation South Africa has participated.